Coconut Chutney Recipe – Easy South Indian Chutney

 5. Nutritional Value

-6. Ingredients
+6. Ingredients.

-What Is Coconut Chutney Recipe
+Coconut Chutney Recipe What Is

 • Fresh coconut base

-• Simple ingredients
+• Basic ingredients

-🔗 Read about other South Indian recipes
+🔗 Read other South Indian recipes

-🔗 Read more about sauces & dips
+🔗 More about sauces & dips

 Origins of Coconut Chutney Recipe

-Prep Time for Coconut Chutney Recipe
+Coconut Chutney Recipe Prep Time

-Details Time
+Data Time

-Preparation Time 10 minutes
+Prep Time TEN minutes

-Total Time 15 minutes
+Total Time 15 min.

-Nutritional Value of Coconut Chutney Recipe
+**Coconut Chutney Recipe Nutritional Value

-Nutrient Value
+Nutrients Value

-Calories 120–150 kcal
+Calories 120–150 Calories

-Minerals Iron, Magnesium
+Mineral Iron, Magnesium

-Ingredients for Coconut Chutney Recipe
+Ingredients for Coconut Chutney

-Main Ingredients
+Key Ingredients

-• 1 cup fresh grated coconut
+• 1 cup fresh grated coconut.

 • 3–4 shallots